TEMPORARY MORATORIUM ON THE SALE OF NEW WATER TAPS

 New buildings (including agricultural buildings)

-Patio covers and carports
+Patio Covers and Carports

 Fences over 6 feet in height

-Pools over 5000 gallons, hot tubs and spas
+Pools over 5000 gallons,

 Patio enclosures and screened porches

-Attached and detached garages and carports
+Attached and detached garages

-Furnace installations or replacement
+Air Conditioners /Furnace installations or replacement

 Gas piping over 10 feet in length